microsoft/pxt/tests/ui-test/README.md

 ## Download and Build

 1. Clone the PXT git repository
-2. Install Chrome browser in local machine.
+2. Install Chrome browser if you don't have it on your computer.
 3. Download ChromeDriver from https://sites.google.com/a/chromium.org/chromedriver/downloads.
 The downloaded file is a zip file.
 Extract it and place the executable in a folder in your PATH.
+Please note that there are multiple versions of ChromeDriver in download list.
+You need to make sure your ChromeDriver's version matches your Chrome version.
 4. Open folder tests/ui-test
 5. Install required node.js modules for the selenium test